Spiral galaxies: characteristics and mysteries

 Spiral galaxies and their evolution

 Spiral galaxies evolve over time, often influenced by cosmological events such as collisions and gravitational interactions with other galaxies.
-Recent studies suggest that these interactions can shape not just the structure of the galaxy but also its composition and star formation activity.
+Recent studies suggest that these interactions can shape not only the structure of the galaxy but also its composition and star formation activity.
 These phenomena make the observation of spiral galaxies even more intriguing for astronomers.

 The Milky Way and its counterparts